Clinical Trials Regulation & CTIS

 How to register for CTIS

 Clinical trial sponsors that want to use CTIS must ensure their users have an EMA account.
-Users that have already an EMA account, for example to use Eudravigilance or the substances, products, organisations and referentials database (SPOR) do not need to create a new account.
+Users that have already an EMA account, for example to use Eudravigilance (EMA) or the substances, products, organisations and referentials database (SPOR) do not need to create a new account.
 Users that do not have an EMA account can register via EMA Account Management.

 Clinical trial sponsors may need to complete additional registration steps based on the user management approach they choose for CTIS.
 The organisation-centric approach allows for the management of users by an administrator at the organisation level rather than at the level of an individual trial.
 It is intended for organisations that will run several trials in CTIS.
-To make use of the organisation-centric approach, organisations must ensure they are registered in EMA’s Organisation Management System (OMS), and they must register a CTIS High Level Administrator via EMA Account Management
+To make use of the organisation-centric approach, organisations must ensure they are registered in EMA’s Organisation Management System (OMS), and they must register a CTIS High Level Administrator via EMA Account Management.

 How to prepare for CTIS

-Clinical trial sponsors can consult the CTIS Sponsor Handbook for guidance on how to prepare for CTIS.
+Clinical trial sponsors can consult the CTIS Sponsor Handbook (EMA) for guidance on how to prepare for CTIS.

 Quick links